Automotive Hall of Fame

-The Automotive Hall of Fame is a hall of fame and museum honoring famous and influential figures in the history of the automotive industry.
-Located in Dearborn, Michigan, a suburb of Detroit, the Hall of Fame is part of the MotorCities National Heritage Area.
+The Automotive Hall of Fame is a hall of fame and museum honoring influential figures in the history of the automotive industry.
+Located in Dearborn, Michigan, a suburb of Detroit, US.
+The Hall of Fame is part of the MotorCities National Heritage Area.

 History

 The Automotive Hall of Fame was founded on October 18, 1939, in New York City by a group called the "Automobile Old Timers."
 Its original mission was to perpetuate the memories of early automotive pioneers and to honor people from all parts of the auto industry worldwide.
 For its first three decades, The Automotive Hall of Fame had four name changes.
 Its second iteration was "Automotive Old Timers" adopted in 1957 and intended to recognize its broader base, including automotive-related industries.
 In 1971 it became "The Automotive Organization Team."
 Finally, it became known as "The Automotive Hall of Fame" and that resulted in greater growth.

 In 1946 the hall worked with the "National Golden Jubilee" (50th anniversary of the creation of the automobile).
 As General William S. Knudsen stated, the selection to the Hall of Fame included "Ten pioneers whose engineering and administrative genius made possible the present day."
 The selection was done in cooperation with the Automobile Manufacturers Association, the "National Automotive Golden Jubilee committee of which Knudsen was president.
 Edgar Apperson, William Crapo Durant, J. Frank Duryea, Henry Ford, George M. Holley, Charles B. King, Charles W. Nash, Barney Oldfield, Ransom E. Olds, and Alfred P. Sloan Jr. were selected.

 The organization moved to Washington, D.C. in 1960, sharing space in the National Automobile Dealers Association building.
 In 1971, it moved to Midland, Michigan, where it got its first home at Northwood University.
 In 1997, it moved to its present home, a 25,000-square-foot building in Dearborn, Michigan, adjacent to The Henry Ford; in addition to automobile history artifacts, it contains a small theater and a central enclosed building area for public events, meetings and other exhibits.

 The Hall celebrated its 75th anniversary in 2014.

 During the 2016 induction ceremony, the Hall of Fame's president announced that the museum was exploring a possible move to downtown Detroit.
 These plans never materialized.